Lucsantosg/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli.md

     {: screen}

-## Installing the Log Collection CLI on Mac OS X
+## Installing the Log Analysis CLI on Mac OS X
 {: #install_cli_mac}

 Complete the following steps to install the Log Collection CF plugin on Mac OS X: